KokaKiwi/rust-hex/MSRV-POLICY.md

 ## Rationale

-This ensures `hex` remains accessible to users on stable Linux distributions without requiring rustup or third-party repositories.
-Debian stable's ~2 year release cycle provides predictable, infrequent MSRV updates.
+This ensures `hex` remains accessible to users on stable Linux distributions without requiring rustup or third-party repositories, while allowing the crate to adopt useful Rust features as they become available within that constraint.

 ## When to Update MSRV

-Update MSRV **only when a new Debian stable release is published** with a newer Rust version.
+MSRV may be updated when:
+- **A useful Rust feature becomes available** that would benefit the crate
+- **The new version does not exceed** the Rust version in current stable Debian

+MSRV updates **may occur in minor releases** (not just major releases).

-Check current version at: https://packages.debian.org/stable/rustc
+Check current Debian stable Rust version at: https://packages.debian.org/stable/rustc

 ## Update Process

-When Debian stable updates:
+When updating MSRV:

 1. **Update `Cargo.toml`**:
    ```toml